 Important: Do not add the full amount of water until your mixing is nearly complete - (Add only 80-90%).

 Carry out a quick test with the Point Master.
-You will soon become familiar with the consistency required for easy use.
+You will soon become familiar with the consistency required.

 The use of plasticiser in mortar is standard practice & not a special requirement of the Point Master.

-1. If necessary, adjust the nozzle* to fit inside the mortar joint.
+1. If necessary, adjust the nozzle width so that it fits inside the mortar joint.

 2. ‘Liven up’ the mortar.
 A quick stir is usually sufficient.